Kandy-IO/kandy-distant-vdi/windows/README.md

 #### RibbonRTC (config.ini)

-This section allow to set different configuration flags that affect the browser container.
+This section allows configuration flags that affect the browser container to be set.

 - CachePath: location where to store the application cache, defaults to: %AppData%\Kandy\DistantVDI\Cache.
-- CommandSwitch: Command Switch arguments to be used with the browser container.
+- CommandSwitch: Optional Command Switch arguments to be used with the browser container.
 Multiple command switches can be separated by a comma.
 - DebugPort: Debug port to be used for development.
 If no port is provided the debug port is disabled.

 #### Sample (config.ini)